 Our mission is to solve global problems by combining science-driven innovations and value-adding capital.
-For us, it is important that our impact on the world is overall positive and promoting sustainability.
-We follow a responsible investment strategy that includes investing guidelines and a ESG (Environmental, Social, Governance) strategy to assess the ESG performance of both our investments and ourselves
+For us, it is important that our impact on the world is overall positive and promotes sustainability.
+We follow a responsible investment strategy that includes investing guidelines and a ESG (Environmental, Social, Governance) strategy to assess the ESG performance of both our investments and ourselves.

 How we integrate ESG strategy throughout our investing lifecycle